RusyaZamorin/TestTask/README.md

-# TestTask with asynchronous sequential motion
+# TestTask with simple sequential motion

 Scripts are in Assets/TestTaskProject/Scripts